khleomix/VVV-Dash/README.md

 Note
 -
 If sites are not created, check if you have the `vvv-hosts` file inside the `provision` directory.
-If none, create a `vvv-hosts` with the following content:
+If none, create a `vvv-hosts` with the following content (https://github.com/topdown/VVV-Dashboard/issues/52#issuecomment-322093013):

 `yoursite.dev`